As an Amazon Associate I earn from qualifying purchases.

 In the end, I knew two things: I had to have a hoverboard and it had to be a hoverboard for heavy adults.
 Or at least a heavy-duty hoverboard that could support my weight.

 What is the Weight Capacity of a Hoverboard?

 A hoverboard’s weight capacity is dictated by several factors including motor watts, tire size, and frame strength.
 An average hoverboard meant for kids has a 400-watt motor, 4.5″ wheels, and a weight capacity of around 110 pounds.
-Hoverboard for adults typically has 6.5″ wheels, a 700-watt motor, and a reinforced metal frame.
+Hoverboards for adults typically have 6.5″ wheels, a 700-watt motor, and a reinforced metal frame.
 This gives them a weight limit of around 220lbs.

 Heavier duty options are, of course, available.
 If they weren’t I would never have written this article!
 Instead, I’d probably be crying in a corner somewhere.

 In the end, I found several hoverboards for heavy adults.
 Here are my three top choices:

 Affiliate links / Images from Amazon Product Advertising API